 The negativity bias affects the physical structure-building processes of your brain as negative experiences get stored in implicit memory.
 Implicit memory is below conscious awareness and the basis for how you feel and function.
 The contents of implicit memory have much more impact on your life than explicit memory, which is declarative knowledge and personal recollections.

 OK.
 So your brain is tilted against living happily ever after.
 But, don’t despair.
 You can put the odds back in your favor.
 How?
 The best way to compensate for the negativity bias is to intentionally “take in the good.”
-Hanson gives detailed instructions on how to do this in his book.
-(Read more here, Look For The Good And You’ll Find It)
+Hanson gives detailed instructions on how to do this in his book, and I explain them in this article, Look For The Good And You’ll Find It.

 image source: https://www.flickr.com/photos/34757743@N08/